My Best Tips for Organizing and Saving Space in an RV Kitchen

 Tip #1: Use wall space to add storage to your RV kitchen.

-Just about every empty wall in my RV is used for storage, like this wall of my RV kitchen where I have a knife holder (a vintage one from a thrift store that I repainted; I've seen some similar ones for sale on Etsy) and a wire storage basket
+Just about every empty wall in my RV is used for storage, like this wall of my RV kitchen where I have a knife holder and a small wire storage basket

 Using vertical space as storage in an RV kitchen

-My friend Brooke mounted a narrow spice rack (which she spray painted blue) on a wall in her travel trailer, along with a galvanized metal file organizer she uses fas plate storage.
+My friend Brooke mounted a narrow spice rack (which she spray painted blue) on a wall in her travel trailer, along with a galvanized metal file organizer she uses as plate storage.

-Tall Cabinets Added for Extra RV Kitchen Storage
+Idea #3: Install Tall Cabinets for Extra RV Kitchen Storage

-The owners of the RV pictured below doubled their kitchen cabinet space by installing two kitchen cabinets purchased at a home supply store, which they stacked on top of each other and secured to the wall with screws.
-Since they matched the oak color of their existing cabinets, you can't even tell they weren't part of the original design!
+The owners of the RV pictured below doubled their kitchen cabinet space by installing two kitchen cabinets.
+They purchased them at a home supply store, stacked them on top of each other, and secured them to the wall with screws.

 Cabinet added to RV kitchen for added pantry space